Therapy Gone Terribly Wrong, or Did It?

 Medication Malpractice: Forensic cases

-Cases drawing on Dr. Adhia’s background in Psychopharmacology (See Psychopharmacology Discussion on Expertise page.)
+The following medical malpractice cases drew on Dr. Adhia’s background in Psychopharmacology (See Psychopharmacology Discussion on Expertise page.)

 - Medication error in psychiatric hospital causing complications resulting in death of elderly male.